-And then the race is on to clean fields, homes, and gardens before the long hot days of summer.
+And the race is on to clean homes, fields, and gardens before the long hot days of summer.
 When farmers and their wives drop exhausted side by side, pleased over work well done, for the afternoon siesta.
 That ancient, enduring, and endearing custom of all Mediterranean lands.

 Broom in hand, every walk gets swept.
 Every flower-filled window flung open, for the Pulizie di Pasqua (spring or Easter cleaning).
 The women scrubbing and polishing, as did their mothers and grandmothers before them, ever present head kerchiefs in place.
 Racing against the tomato harvest.
 When, with aching backs, they’ll stoop sweating over the outdoor cooking fire, stirring next year’s salsa (tomato sauce).

 Time creeps slowly in the village, where life for the most part still holds to the rhythm and patterns of the seasons.
-And is savored in minute bites, enjoyed in leisurely days.
+Savored in minute bites, enjoyed in leisurely days.

 Yet summer, as everywhere, whizzes by.

 Farmers trade hoes for harvest equipment.
-Olives shake from trees.
-Grapes fall into baskets, as mothers search wardrobes for sweaters.
-And children, donning the ever traditional smocks, traipse off to school with their pals.
-Leaving their grandparents, harking back in memory, to their own childhood days when they skipped along the same worn streets.
+Olives shake from trees and grapes fall into baskets, as mothers search wardrobes for sweaters.
+And children, donning the ever traditional school smocks, traipse off to school with their pals.
+Their grandparents, harking back in memory, to their own childhood days when they skipped along the same worn streets.

 Never-changing scenes of antiquity.
 Like a long-running drama with new characters and props.
 Yet ever telling the same story.
 New faces and modern times, yet somehow unchanged.